pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/simsWithRefData.rst

     C     CGTTCTTGCGCCGGTGTGGTTGTAGGTTTTGTTGTATCTTGCTGCTACTATTTCGGGGGGTGTCATTTTGGTGATCAGCC
     E     CCTTGTTGCTCGGGTGTGGTTGTAGGTTGGTTTGTAGCTGGCTGGGACCATTTCGCGGGGGGGCAGGTCGTTGTTCAGCC

 (In the 2009 Fletcher and Yang paper referred to above, the authors say that before INDELible  "... only MySSP (Rosenberg 2005) can simulate under nonstationary and nonhomogenous models."
-It appears that they were not aware of my description of my ``p4`` software to do non-stationary, non-homogeneous simulations published in my 2004 paper `here <http://sysbio.oxfordjournals.org/content/53/3/485.full>`_.)
+It appears that they were not aware of my description of my ``p4`` software to do non-stationary, non-homogeneous simulations published in my 2004 paper `http://sysbio.oxfordjournals.org/content/53/3/485.full <http://sysbio.oxfordjournals.org/content/53/3/485.full>`_.)

 Evolver from PAML
 ~~~~~~~~~~~~~~~~~